rust-community/rustbridge/workshops/mondrian-pattern/README.md

 TODO: Add more odd examples

-**Definition:** With _Mondrian Pattern_ we will refer to a rectangular area, the _canvas_, that is filled _completely_ with differently _coloured rectangles_.
+With _Mondrian Pattern_ we will refer to a rectangular area, the _canvas_, filled _completely_ with differently _coloured rectangles_.
 The rectangles are oriented 'upright' so that their edges are aligned with the borders of the canvas.

 Processing Mondrian Patterns